nelsonkuria/gamespot/README.md

 # Gamespot

-This is a simple practice project inspired by others
+This is a simple practice project inspired by others.
+Built using React and TypeScript

 ## Running locally